 - Mix together shredded chicken and one cup of hot sauce

 - Take a wrapper and place it in front of you in a “diamond position”, that is, a corner pointing towards you.
 In the middle of the wrapper line a small handful of coleslaw (a really really small handful) across the wrapper.
 Top the coleslaw with about 2-3 tbsp of the chicken mixture.
 Finally sprinkle a bit of the blue cheese crumble on top of the chicken.
-Take the pointed edge closest to you and fold it under the mixture then fold in the two sides.
-Roll it to the top and then seal the flap with a moist finger.
-Continue this process with the rest of your wrappers.
+Continue this process with the rest of your wrappers and roll into an egg roll.

-- Line the rolls on a baking sheet and spritz with cooking spray.
+- Line the rolls on a baking sheet and brush with cooking oil.

-- Bake for 6 minutes then flip them to bake on the other side.
+- Bake for 6 minutes then flip them to bake on the other side for an additional 6 minutes (approx 12 minutes total).

-- Let cool for a minute and then garnish with more crumbles and serve
+- Let cool for a minute and serve

 *Photo is an original belonging to me